-Where to Purchase
+Where to purchase

 Fancy breeds are pretty to look at but generally make poor production birds.
-These should not be used if production efficiency is desired.
+Don't choose these breeds if production efficiency is desired.

 Finally, bantams are small birds that produce small eggs.
 They're attractive but not very productive.

 It's important to purchase chicks that have been vaccinated against Marek's disease, or “range paralysis.”
 This devastating disease can affect up to 40 percent of an unvaccinated flock, and there is no treatment.